-- Community Service At least 30 hours of volunteer work by May 1. - Participation in Education and Service Events International Education Week (November), Global Youth Service Day (April) and Civic Education Week (dates vary) - Community and Congressional Activities Local activities to enhance leadership skills - Completion of Monthly Surveys Each month you will receive an email from the YFU Grants Team, requesting that you complete a brief survey to tell us about your experience that month.
+- Community Service At least 30 hours of volunteer work by May 1 - Participation in Education and Service Events International Education Week (November), Global Youth Service Day (April) - Community and Congressional Activities Local activities to enhance leadership skills - Completion of Monthly Surveys Each month you will receive an email from the YFU Grants team, requesting that you complete a brief survey to tell us about your experience that month.

 This booklet explains the required activities and provides ideas to meet these requirements.
-Participants can initiate their own activities and seek help from their Local Coordinators.
+Participants can initiate their own activities and seek help from Local Coordinators and Cluster Leaders.
 In some geographic regions, activities will be organized throughout the year that meet the program requirements.